ajakaja/ajakaja.github.io/_posts/2018-12-28-taylor-series.md

 I thought it would be useful to have everything I know about these written down in one place.

-These notes are not pedagogical; they're for crystallizing everything when you already have a partial understanding of what's going on.
 Particularly, I don't want to have to remember the difference between all the different flavors of Taylor series, so I find it helpful to just cast them all into the same form, which is possible because they're all the same thing (seriously why aren't they taught this way?).

-In these notes I am going to ignore discussions of convergence so that more ground can be covered.
-Generally it's important to address convergence in order to, well, not be wrong.
-And I'm certain that I've made statements which are wrong below.
-But I am just trying to make sure I understand what happens when everything works, because in my interests (physics) it usually does.
+These notes are for crystallizing everything when you already have a partial understanding of what's going on.
+I'm going to ignore discussions of convergence so that more ground can be covered and because I don't really care about it for the purposes of intuition.

 <!--more-->